 The format of the BPA picture used here is common enough showing management, core, and supporting (aka enabling) processes.
 At this level, the modelling requirement is quite simple and the most useful tool might be ‘pen and paper'.
 Beyond this level, of course, if you intend to do serious process management and improvement, then you need a good repository-based modelling tool and the related infrastructure and expertise to use it properly.

-Figure 2 shows another BPA example, this time for a teaching hospital.
+Figure 2 below shows another BPA example, this time for a teaching hospital.

 Both of these examples of the highest levels of a process architecture hierarchy represent everything that the organizations do.
 The university creates graduates, conducts research and contributes to society.
 The hospital cares for patients, develops healthcare professionals, carries out research, and reaches out to improve community health.
 In both cases there are many other management and supporting processes that make those core activities possible.